KostyaTretyak/ng-stack/projects/forms/README.md

 control.errors.notExistingErrorCode; // Error: Property 'notExistingErrorCode' does not exist...
 ```

-By default is used special an interface called `ValidatorsModel`.
+By default is used special interface called `ValidatorsModel`.

 ```ts
 const control = new FormControl('some value');